 All students are encouraged to become involved in extracurricular school activities.
 Unless students are involved in a supervised activity after school, they are expected to leave the building immediately after the last bell.
-The building is closed to students at 3:15pm.
+Students waiting for a ride must wait in the main lobby.
+The building is closed to students at 3:30pm.